Krojas/krojas.github.io/projects.md

 ## Projects

 *One of the biggest challenges in cosmology and astrophysics is to understand the parameters that can describe the content, geometry and evolution of our Universe.
-The deflection of the light rays by a gravitational field, hence gravitational lens effect, is one of the most powerful tool to address this problems.
-There is a broad variety of scientific questions that can be studied using this effect but sadly not enough gravitational lensing systems have been confimed yet.*
+The gravitational lens effect, produced by the deflection of the light rays by a gravitational field, is one of the most powerful tool to address this problems.
+There is a broad variety of scientific questions that can be studied using this effect, including the study of dark matter and dark energy.
+We are looking for more lens gravitational systems to address this questions with robust evidence.*

 *I'm presenting here some of the research topics of my interest including the search for new gravitational lens systems.*